-Michael McComas

-E-mail: McComas2@mctc.edu
+Michael McComas Room 427 Phone: 304-710-3453 E-mail: McComas2@mctc.edu

-Technical Stu dies - Ma jor Code - CT20

-Name: ID Number 942-

-Educational Counselor:

-Faculty Advisor:

-COURSE REQUIRED

-COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR

-COMPONENT I (General Education)

-ENL 131- Business and Technical Writing 3

-COM 125- Interpersonal Communication 3

-IT 101- Fundamentals of Computers 3

-MAT 135- Technical Math 3

-PSYC 200- General Psychology 3

-Total 15

-COMPONENT II (Technical Core)

-Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.

-Max 39

-COMPONENT III (Technical/Occupational Specialty)

-This component consists of a technical concentration specific to an occupational area, and should consist of at least 12 hours.

-Max 39

-COMPONENT IV (On-the-Job Training in the Occupation or Supervised Work Based Learning)

-On-The-Job Training in Occupation

-Maximum of 1,920 contact hours of on-the-job training,

-converted to credit hours on a ratio of 160:1, can be counted toward the A.A.S. degree.

-A statement of the total number of contact hours experienced on the job by the student may be placed on the college record.
-This credit will be recorded (Max 12) immediately prior to graduation from the college.
+Name: ID Number 942- Educational Counselor: Faculty Advisor: OURSE REQUIRED OURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CF COMPONENT I (General Education) ENL 131- Business and Technical Writing 3 COM 125- Interpersonal Communication 3 IT 101- Fundamentals of Computers 3 MAT 135- Technical Math 3 PSYC 200- General Psychology 3 Total 15 COMPONENT II (Technical Core) Each program of study must include a general technical core that meets the goal of developing skills that may be applied to a variety of occupations or that may be specific to an occupation.
+Max 39 a m antranan intan 57 COMPONENT III (Technical/Occupational Specialt v) This component consists of a technical concentration specific to an occupational area, and should consist of at least 12 hours.
+Max 39 COMPONENT IV (On the Left Training in the Open V/1- D - J I COMPONENT IV (On-the-Job Training in the Occup On-The-Job Training in Occupation batton or 5 upervised work dase eu Leanning) Maximum of 1,920 contact hours of on-the-job training, converted to credit hours on a ratio of 160:1, can be counted towar ~ A statement of the total number of contact hours experienced on the ulu a d student may be placed on the college record.
+This credit will be rec graduation from the college. corded (Max 12) immedia tely prior to

-Our mission is to prepare students for careers, civic responsibility and life-long learning.
+Our mission is to prepare students for careers, civic responsibility and life-long learning.www.mctc.eduMountwest Community & Technical College Academic Year 2023-202403/20/2023